Acceptance and Commitment Therapy

 Acceptance and commitment therapy (ACT) is a type of therapy that focuses on six different skills.
 It teaches you to take a more flexible approach when tackling the problems that you encounter in life.
 Are you interested to know how this type of therapy works?
 Read this article to learn more.

-What is acceptance and commitment therapy?
+What is Acceptance and Commitment Therapy?

 Acceptance and commitment therapy (ACT) is a type of cognitive behavioral therapy.
-This treatment focuses on improving your resilience, teaching you better ways of coping with your problems.
+This treatment focuses on improving your resilience, teaching you better ways of coping with problems.

 When is ACT right for you?